As I was sleeping one night, a

 Ashes" and many other lyrical and melodic ideas began to fill my mind.
 I

-and the next day my wife, Cheryl, helped me finish the
+recorded my ideas and the next day my wife, Cheryl, helped me finish the

 As much as I would love to take credit for writing it, the real author of Bricks From the Ashes is the Lord.
 I truly believe that this song